siddht4/linux-kernel-utilities/README.md

 > External: Github & Travis CI
 > [BATS](https://github.com/sstephenson/bats)
 >### TIPS
+>- You can set RC_FILTER to control whether Release Candidates are offered as a choice.
 >- Enlarge your terminal window prior to executing the scripts to ensure proper formatting of available choices.
 >- Multicore compiling is set automatically with `CONCURRENCY_LEVEL` to a number determined for the system.
 This can be manually adjusted in the [variables](./variables) file.
 >